yiisoft/yii2/docs/guide/tutorial-template-engines.md

 `path` generates relative URL while `url` generates absolute one.
 Internally both are using [[\yii\helpers\Url]].

-### Additional variables
+#### Additional variables

-Within Twig templates, you can also make use of these variables:
+Within Twig templates the following variables are always defined:

 - `app`, which equates to `\Yii::$app`
 - `this`, which equates to the current `View` object

+### Additional configuration

+Yii Twig extension allows you to define your own syntax and bring regular helper classes into templates.
+Let's review configuration options.

-### Globals
+#### Globals

 You can add global helpers or values via the application configuration's `globals` variable.
 You can define both Yii helpers and your own variables there:

 ```php
 'globals' => [